d-ferro/d-ferro.github.io/_pages/about.md

 </p>

 <p style="font-size:.75em">
 Alongside experimental work, I have extensively developed computational models of gaze-dependent decision-making.
-In collaboration with Prof. Wei Ji Ma Yang and colleagues, I have investigated how active visual sampling interacts with evidence accumulation and choice formation, proposing closed-loop frameworks in which gaze and decision processes continuously influence one another.
+I have investigated how active visual sampling interacts with evidence accumulation and choice formation, proposing closed-loop frameworks in which gaze and decision processes continuously influence one another.
 </p>

 <p style="font-size:.75em">
 My current research further integrates theoretical and experimental approaches to understand the neural mechanisms of decision formation.
-In collaboration with theoretical and systems neuroscience groups, including ongoing work with Michael Wimmer and Alex Huk, I study how recurrent cortical dynamics generate choices and temporal weighting of sensory evidence.
+I study how recurrent cortical dynamics generate choices and temporal weighting of sensory evidence.
 These efforts build upon attractor-based and recurrent network models of decision-making, extending classical Wong-Wang frameworks toward biologically grounded accounts of flexible decisions in neural circuits.
 </p>

 <p style="font-size:.75em">